-But the question you should be asking yourself before you buy anything is; how much “flash” are you going to actually need for a photoshoot?
-As a start, make sure you are buying two heads, because that’s when all the magic starts to happen!
+But the question you should be asking yourself before you buy anything is; how much “flash” are you going to need for a photoshoot?
+Make sure you buy two heads because that’s when all the magic happens!

-It is important to keep in mind that one light should just do one job.
+It is important to remember that one light should just do one job.

 The key light’s job is to light the subject (that’s the main light), whereas a secondary light is often used to separate your subject from the background; it could be a hair light or a background light.

-Make sure that each of those lights is just doing its job and is not crossing each other, because that can cause a contamination of light and can take away the power, the real simplicity of the portrait.
+Make sure that each of those lights is just doing its job and is not crossing each other because that can cause contamination of light and can take away the power, and the real simplicity of the portrait.

-Once you’ve mastered the techniques of lighting with softboxes and umbrellas, you’re going to want to add a little bit of spice to your photographs by using additional lighting tools.
-Accessories such as snoots, honeycombs or barndoors can significantly improve your lighting and create additional visual effects to your photography.
+Once you’ve mastered lighting techniques with Softboxes and Umbrellas, you will want to add a little spice to your photographs by using additional lighting tools.
+Accessories such as Snoots, Honeycombs, or Barndoors can significantly improve your lighting and create additional visual effects to your photography.

 Start as you mean to go with equipment that’s simple and easy to use.
 Kick off your journey into flash photography with the D-Lite RX range.

 Octa, Strip, and Recta are the three shapes for the Elinchrom Rotalux Go Softbox range.
 The fastest go-to quality softbox for your next adventure.

 Simple and straightforward to use, shallow and deep umbrellas spread soft diffused light over larger surface areas.